Sailing Weekends - Great Gifts

 Eve of St Mawes in Cornwall has the most variety in themed three day breaks throughout the year.
 Regular multi activity voyages include:

 - SAIL-WALK-ROW breaks where we take our 15ft wooden rowing boat on forays ashore from the ‘mother ship’ Eve.
 The South West Coast Path is nearby every anchorage, so we squeeze in some walking too.

-- Pure Wind Challenge - Eve's skipper James MacKenzie has made this voyage his own - the crew try and survive the weekend without reaching for the engine switch (not as easy as it sounds but great fun).
+- Pure Wind Challenge - The crew try and survive the weekend without reaching for the engine switch (not as easy as it sounds but great fun).

-- Painting & Photography Workshops afloat - Eve's other skipper Debbie is keen on art and photography so a few times a year we bring a specialist teacher on board to run workshops during a sailing weekend.
+- Painting & Photography Workshops afloat - Eve skipper Debbie is keen on art and photography so a few times a year we bring a specialist teacher on board to run workshops during a sailing weekend.

 Classic Sailing was selected by Lonely Planet Magazine under the category 10 Best Weekend Courses for 2010.
 We are rather pleased to be in their overall list of 52 best weekends away too, although some of these are really pushing the boundary of what you can do in a 'weekend'

 Our pilot cutter 2-3 day sailing weekends on Eve of St Mawes and Agnes in Cornwall, Lizzie May in Western Scotland and Annabel J in the Solent are featured in the Lonely Planet magazine January 2010 issue.